-After spending the afternoon in the museum, we deemed it a must-stop on Route 66.
+After spending the afternoon in the museum, we deemed it one of the must-see Route 66 attractions in Oklahoma.

 The Real Deal in Historic Stockyards City

 Why not continue the cowboy culture theme and head over to Historic Stockyards City, home of the largest stockyards in the world.
-The Western district, southwest of downtown Oklahoma City, is as authentic as authentic can get.
+A quick detour off Route 66 in Oklahoma City, the Western District, southwest of downtown, is as authentic as authentic can get.

 “Don’t worry, we like Yankees down here,” a smiling rancher says to me as he shakes my hand after a brief introduction.